MP3: Music Theory Examples by Women

 Yunn-Shan Ma

-Assistant Professor of Performing Arts
+Assistant Professor of Performing Arts, Rochester Institute of Technology

 Group Outcomes